-We asked our Facebook community to share one thing they’ve done to help recruit volunteers.
+We asked our Facebook community to share one thing they’ve done to boost volunteer recruitment.
 We think you’re going to find lots of good nuggets in this list.
-Also, we’ve added some of our resources that fit with these great tips.
+Also, we’ve added some of our resources that fit with these great tips for attracting parent volunteers.
 Just click on the images below to get them.

 I single out and work on the complainers.
 People complain about what they don't understand.
 We had a guy move in our community and complained about our ball fields.
 We educated him that we as parents built the best ball fields the best we could on our own as parents.
 He slowly came around and soon became the best caretaker we ever had.
 He passed the torch on to volunteers after him.
 We all made a great friend too. —Sheldon G.